Solution concepts

-The description below starts with brief summaries of the three most important steps for an orderly ‘emergency brake’ identified on this basis.
+The solution concepts developed by the ZEIS Institute for Ecological Education for an orderly reversal of the civilizational system in the current situation of an evolutionary dead end are subject to constant adjustments.
+In the meantime, however, key points have been consolidated, partly thanks to some good suggestions made within the framework of the ZEIS funding program.
+The following is a brief summary of the three concrete main steps of an organised “emergency brake” identified on this basis.
 This is followed by a reflection on the foreseeable effects of these three steps.
-Everything is outlined as an ideal scenario in order to demonstrate that, at least in theory, it would still be possible to quickly defuse the situation, which is already at an advanced stage.
-Whether the chances of adequate implementation are perhaps very slim, or whether such implementation could only become realistic after a partial collapse of the civilizational system, is not taken into account.
+Everything is outlined as an ideal form in order to establish that, at least in theory, it would still be possible to defuse the advanced situation quickly and in an orderly manner.
+Whether the chances of adequate implementation are perhaps only very slim, or whether such implementation could even become realistic only after a partial collapse of the civilizational system, is not taken into account here.
 Finally, there are a few important comments.

-Here are the main steps, each in their ideal form:
+So here are the main steps, each in their ideal form:

-3. Systematic education of new generations about the previously repressed physical connections and laws of ecological structures from the first year of life.
-Priority should be given to teaching about vertebrates.
-This topic is particularly easy to understand and, moreover, animal husbandry is the greatest factor causing damage.
-Both freedom as a physical regularity in ecological structures and the contradictory subjugation of “farm animals” must be explained in an age-appropriate, realistic, and intensive manner.
-From the first year of life onwards, this can be done using picture books, for example.
-Subsequent curricula must continue to focus on progressive education about the physical orders in ecological structures.
-With increasing age, this must also include the foreseeable highly complex challenges surrounding “useful plants.”
+3. Systematic education of new generations about the previously repressed physical relationships and laws of ecological structures from the first year of life.
+The priority is initially on teaching this using the example of vertebrates.
+This makes the subject particularly easy to understand and, at the same time, animal husbandry is the biggest factor in causing damage.
+Both freedom as a physical regularity in ecological structures and the unnatural subjugation of “farm animals” that runs counter to this must be explained in an age-appropriate, realistic, and intensive manner.
+From the first year of life onwards, this can be done using picture books and storytelling, for example.
+Subsequent curricula must be continuously and with the highest priority (“core subjects”) geared towards progressive education on the physical orders in ecological structures and the effects of agricultural methods that run counter to them.
+With increasing age, this must also include the foreseeable highly complex challenges surrounding “crop plants.”

-Now a summary of the expected effects:
+And now a summary of the expected effects:

-And some few final remarks:
+And here, in conclusion, a few final remarks:

 [1] https://www.umweltbundesamt.de/sites/default/files/medien/479/publikationen/globale_landflaechen_biomasse_bf_klein.pdf